Josh-Owen/CountDownTextView/README.md

 }
 ```

-Your countdowns additionally can be stopped, started, resumed, paused or restarted with the
+Your countdowns additionally can be stopped, started, resumed, paused or restarted using the
 following functions.

 ```